markriggins/dockerfy/README.md

 4. Secrets injected into configuration files (without leaking them to the environment)
 5. Waiting for dependencies (any server and port) to become available before the primary command starts
 6. Tailing log files to the container's stdout and/or stderr
-8. Running commands before the primary command begins
+7. Running commands before the primary command begins
-7. Starting Services -- and shutting down the container if they fail
+8. Starting Services -- and shutting down the container if they fail
 9. Propagating signals to child processes
-9. Reaping Zombie (defunct) processes
+10. Reaping Zombie (defunct) processes
+11. Running services and commands and various user accounts

 ## Dockerfile Example